 UK Stocks-Factors to watch on March 4

-March 4 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening 14 points lower at 6,704 on Wednesday, according to financial bookmakers.
+March 4 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening 14 points lower at 6,704 on Wednesday, according to financial bookmakers, with futures .FFIc1 up 0.6% ahead of cash market open.

+* DEVRO: Sausage-skin maker Devro DVO.L said on Wednesday its manufacturing plant in Nantong, China, was operating at normal capacity and had not faced labour or supply shortages, as it posted a marginally higher annual underlying pretax profit.

+* INTU: Britain's Intu INTUP.L said on Wednesday it was scrapping its planned equity raise of between 1 billion pounds and 1.5 billion pounds ($1.92 billion), as uncertainties in equity and retail property markets prevented some investors from committing money into the debt-laden mall operator.

 * NMC HEALTH: NMC Health NMC.L founder BR Shetty is considering selling all or some of his Abu Dhabi-based pharmaceutical business Neopharma, which is valued at about $1 billion, two sources told Reuters on Tuesday.